Wind turbines, solar panels, home battery storage - if it's discussion about renewable energy you're after, you'll find it here.

 COSTS WITH NO SOLAR PANELS

-Table 1 below shows energy flows, electricity costs, tariffs and electricity provider discounts, covering the period under consideration, but excluding state government pensioner discounts and other minor charges, such as payments for my participation in the AGL Peer to Peer Network.
+Table 5 below shows energy flows, electricity costs, tariffs and electricity provider discounts, covering the period under consideration, but excluding state government pensioner discounts and other minor charges.

 There are some anomalies in the data due to converting quarterly bills to monthly bills, and also due to some estimated meter readings.
 However, these anomalies do not affect the overall totals because at some point the meter was read, and all totals have been reconciled against overall meter readings and account billing.
 One obvious anomaly in the monthly data occurs when it appears that the monthly solar energy exported exceeds the monthly solar energy produced.
 I have shown this as a shortfall in Column 10 for the sake of completeness, although clearly this is not physically possible.
 Again, this does not affect the total energy flows, or the costs.